;

 NOTE: Students with a School Counseling background will work with advisor to select 9 credits in addition to APCE 748 to comprise interest area.

-Research Core — 3 hours
+Research Core — 3 credits

 SRM 700Advanced Research Methods